Quantum Monte Carlo for Noncovalent Interactions: An Efficient Protocol Attaining Benchmark Accuracy: Acknowledgements

 \section{Acknowledgements}

 M.D. is grateful to Claudia Filippi for sharing an improved effective core potential for H and valuable discussions.
 The support from the Operational Programme (OP) Research and Development (R\&D) for Innovations - European Regional Development Fund (ERDF, project CZ.1.05/2.1.00/03.0058) and the OP Education for Competitiveness - European Social Fund (projects CZ.1.07/2.3.00/30.0004 and CZ.1.07/2.3.00/20.0058) is gratefully acknowledged.
-This work was supported by the grant P208/10/1742, from the Czech Science Foundation (P.J.).
+This work was supported by the grants P208/10/1742~(P.J.) and P208/12/G016~(M.O.), from the Czech Science Foundation.
 R.D. acknowledges support from grants APVV-0207-11 and VEGA (2/0007/12).
-L.M. is supported by NSF \mbox{OCI-0904794} and ARO \mbox{W911NF-04-D-0003-0012} grants and by XSEDE computer time allocation at TACC.
+L.M. is supported by NSF OCI-0904794, DMR-1410639 and ARO W911NF-04-D-0003-0012 grants and by XSEDE computer time allocation at TACC.
 The calculations were in part performed at the Slovak infrastructure for high-performance computing (projects ITMS 26230120002 and 26210120002) supported by the OP R\&D funded by the ERDF.
 Access to computing and storage facilities owned by parties and projects contributing to the National Grid Infrastructure MetaCentrum, provided under the programme "Projects of Large Infrastructure for Research, Development, and Innovations" (LM2010005), is greatly appreciated.